Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

     }
     ```

-### Gather: combining our alignments
+### Gather: combining our scattered alignments

 Now that we have sucessfully split our reads and uniquely identified the output bam files, we will implement a gather pattern to bring our alignments into a single file again.
+This is the source of the above expected error: the workflow logic expected one mapping file output per sample, but we have 3.
+Like we added a process for the splitting task, we also need to add a process for the gathering task.

 !!! tip "Different patterns for different needs"